What is Revanesse Versa?

 The length of time for wrinkle correction varies.
-Many people maintain correction at six months, and /or continued to be happy with the level of correction at six months or more.
+Many people maintain correction for up to 6 months.
 Revanesse Versa is absorbed by the body over time.

 What happens before the procedure?

-Your injector will examine you, and will explain the procedure and the potential risks.
+Your injector will examine the area, explain the procedure and the potential risks.
 You will be asked about your health, your medical history, and the medications you take and have recently taken.
 You should advise your injector of any of your concerns before the procedure, and discuss any questions related to the procedure.

 What happens during the procedure?